Travel to Mexico during Covid-19: What you need to know before you go – KION546

 American travelers should remember they will need a negative Covid-19 test result taken 72 hours or less before travel to return to the US.
 The US Embassy says results for PCR and antigen tests are reliably available within 72 hours in Mexico.

-As of July 23, the US Centers for Disease Control and Prevention maintained Mexico’s advisory rating at level 3 — “high” risk.
+As of July 29, the US Centers for Disease Control and Prevention listed Mexico’s travel advisory rating at level 3 — “high” risk.
 Level 4 is “very high” risk.
 The CDC advises travelers to be fully vaccinated before traveling to Mexico.

 What’s on offer